fazleo/fazleo/README.md

 ###

-# Hi, I'm Faslu Rahman TP 👋
+# I'm Faslu Rahman TP

 ## About Me
 I’m a **Junior Research Fellow** at **NIT Calicut**, specializing in AI, machine learning, and computer vision.
 I hold a **B.Tech in Computer Science** and am currently pursuing a **B.S. in Data Science and Applications** from **IIT Madras**.
 My passion lies in solving real-world problems using cutting-edge technologies like deep learning, generative AI, and intelligent systems.